 I quickly completed The Last of Us, God of War (2018), Heavy Rain and Journey, and tried Uncharted 4 and Persona 5.
 Then, Sony added Horizon Zero Dawn and Uncharted: The Lost Legacy, which I have also completed.
 I’ve played Control, completed Spider-Man and also Days Gone.
-The Last of Us, God of War and Horizon Zero Dawn are three of the best gaming experiences I have had in a long time.
+The Last of Us, God of War, Spider-Man and Horizon Zero Dawn are three of the best gaming experiences I have had in a long time.

 There are 800+ games on PS Now, which includes PS4, PS3 and PS2 games.
 Sony also adds another collection of games to play each month while rotating off a handful of games at the same time, so there is always something new to play.
 Having a date for the headline games leaving the service is also encouraging me to actually play the games, rather than adding them to my growing backlog and forgetting about them.
 I find that I spent less time procrastinating about what to play and more time actually playing, which can only be a good thing.

-I have already added a list of other games to play once I have finished Control, including Uncharted 1, 2 and 3, Yakuza 5, Mafia 3, Ico, Beyond: Two Souls, Until Dawn, Prey, Doom, Shadow of the Colossus, and more.
+I have already added a list of other games to play once in the coming months, including Uncharted 1, 2 and 3, Yakuza 5, Mafia 3, Ico, Beyond: Two Souls, Until Dawn, Prey, Doom, Shadow of the Colossus, and more.
 They aren’t all PlayStation exclusives, but as they are all included in my subscription, it doesn’t make sense for me to pay to play them anywhere else.
 And, that is excluding any other big-name titles that might come to the service (I’m holding out for Death Stranding, personally).

 Okay, but How Good Is PS Now on the PC in 2020?

 As I have said, I have got enormous value from PS Now on the PC – but it isn’t perfect.
 For those who are tempted, it’s important to note that there are some significant downsides to take into account, particularly if you’re a PC gamer who prides yourself on playing every game at the highest possible settings.